 We are confident that Collège Churchill High School provides a positive environment in which students can thrive and grow.
-In addition to their academic growth, our students' wellbeing is at the forefront of our minds, and we strive to support them as they discover more about themselves and their ability to navigate the world successfully.
+In addition to their academic growth, our students' well-being is at the forefront of our minds, and we strive to support them as they discover more about themselves and their ability to navigate the world successfully.

-Ryan Hughes Principal/Directeur Georgia Wells Vice-Principal Nathan Tocher Directeur adjoint
+Georgia Wells Principal Directrice Matt Frost Vice-Principal Directeur adjoint Nathan Tocher Directeur adjoint